Celebrating Seniors - Barbara Barrie Turns 85

 Barbara Barrie became a septuagenarian senior citizen in 2001 and the pace of her movie, television, and stage appearances began to slow down.
 She earned another Primetime Emmy Award nomination, this time for Outstanding Guest Actress in a Drama Series for an episode of Law & Order: Special Victims Unit (2003), and appeared in episodes of television series such as Dead Like Me (2004), Pushing Daisies (2007), and Nurse Jackie (2010).
 Barrie's last movie appearance was in the JFK movie Frame of Mind (2009).

 Barrie's husband Jay Harnick had been ill for quite a while by the time he died in 2007 at the age 78 in a nursing home; they had been together for more than 40 years and were grandparents.

 Not yet ready to retire when she became an octogenarian senior citizen, Barbara Barrie appeared in an episode of the HBO comedy-drama series Enlightened (2011).
 Most recently, Barrie could be seen on the off-Broadway stage for a production of I Remember Mama in 2014; her performance was nominated for an Outer Critics Circle Award as Best Featured Actress in a Play.
 That same year, Barrie was diagnosed with the incurable lung disease idiopathic pulmonary fibrosis, which affects lung function and causes shortness of breath.
-When she went public with her illness, Barrie said
+She went public with her illness, saying: